andrewcbuensalida/formik-yup-form/README.md

     git stash
     OR
+    git stash push -m 'name of stash' then fix feature1, then
+    git push

-    git stash push -m 'name of stash' then fix feature1, then when you want to get back the stash, check the stash with git stash list then, to recover the latest stash
+then when you want to get back the stash, check the stash with
+    git stash list
+then, to recover the latest stash
     git stash pop